Christian Coleman: 2018

 Coleman began his 2018 indoor season with a world record time of 6.37 seconds in the 60 meters at the Clemson Invitational in South Carolina, breaking Maurice Greene's near 20-year-old record by two one hundredths of a second.
 However, his time was not submitted for ratification as a world record by USA Track & Field due to the event neither providing for electronic starting blocks, which measure reaction times in preventing false starts, nor a zero gun (AKA zero control) test, which checks that the automatic clock-timing system start and capture sequence are properly recorded.
 But, one month later, on February 18, 2018, at the United States Indoor Championships in Albuquerque, New Mexico, Coleman clocked a world record time of 6.34 seconds in the 60 meters final, thus breaking Maurice Greene's previously held record.

 He went on to win the 60 meters world indoor title at the IAAF World Indoor Championships in Birmingham, clocking a championship record (previously held by Maurice Greene) of 6.37 seconds.
 The time is also the fastest recorded indoor performance at sea level.
 It is his first gold medal at the major championships.

 At the start of the Outdoor season, Coleman suffered several setbacks.
 He injured his hamstring in April while in training and lost his first two 100 meter races of the year.
 One at the Prefontaine Classic in a wind-aided 9.84, and the other at an IAAF Diamond League event in Rome in 10.06.
 Both losses were to his teammate Ronnie Baker, who finished in third behind him at the 2018 World Indoor Championships.
 After his loss to Baker in Rome, Coleman dropped out of additional races in order to heal from his injuries.

-Coleman finally returned to the circuit in July, winning the 100m in Rabat, Morocco in 9.98s in a tight finish.
+Coleman finally returned to the circuit in July, winning the 100 m in Rabat, Morocco in 9.98 s in a tight finish.
 In doing so, he defeated his U.S. teammates Baker, Noah Lyles, and Mike Rodgers, who had all run 9.8 in Coleman's absence.
-Despite this decent return to form, he suffered more hamstring trouble while preparing for the 100m at the London Müller Anniversary Games, and did not return to racing until mid-August.
-On 18 August, Coleman won the 100 meters in 9.94s in Birmingham, England, just beating home favorite Reece Prescod by 0.001 seconds.
+Despite this decent return to form, he suffered more hamstring trouble while preparing for the 100 m at the London Müller Anniversary Games, and did not return to racing until mid-August.
+On 18 August, Coleman won the 100 meters in 9.94 s in Birmingham, England, just beating home favorite Reece Prescod by 0.001 seconds.

 At the 2018 Diamond League finals in Brussels, Belgium, Coleman clocked a blistering 9.79-second run into a −0.3 m/s wind during the men's 100 meters final, improving his personal best by three hundredths of a second.
 This performance marked Coleman as the joint 7th fastest performer of all time (tied with Maurice Greene) in the history of the event, as well as winning him his first Diamond League trophy.
 The time was the fastest run over the previous three years.